OpenVoiceOS/ovos-skill-wolfie/README.md

 You can also explicitly request to "ask the wolf"

-NOTE: this is meant to be a better alternative to the official mycroft skill, it will blacklist the official skill!!

 ## Examples
 * "ask the wolf what is the speed of light"
 * "How tall is Mount Everest?"